Friday Hill, Waltham Forest

 In 1608 City merchant Thomas Boothby acquired the manor of Chingford Comtis, also known as Chingford Earls, and built a manor house here.
 The hill was at that time said to be inhabited by snakes and toads that spat fire – a story that was probably put about to keep intruders away from the grounds of the house.

 Another tall tale of Friday Hill proposes that Charles II knighted a loin of beef here, thus begetting the ‘sirloin’.
 However, not only is this an altogether apocryphal anecdote but no one (until very recently) ever claimed that the investiture took place here – merely that the house once possessed the oak table upon which the legendary loin had been served.

-The manor house was pulled down in 1838 and replaced by the present Friday Hill House, which was designed in Tudor style by Lewis Vulliamy for the Reverend Robert Boothby Heathcote.
+The manor house (shown in the image below) was pulled down in 1838 and replaced by the present Friday Hill House (shown above), which was designed in Tudor style by Lewis Vulliamy for the Reverend Robert Boothby Heathcote.